 Read more about it here - www.largeandshiny.com

 Beth contributed a chapter to the book Voices for Change in the Classical Music Profession.
-Beth has spoken on panels including at the ABO conference, at the Royal Welsh College of Music and Drama 2019 for the Women Can weekend, Classical:NEXT in Rotterdam 2016, and has delivered provocations in Aix en Provence and London as part of the International Community Arts Academy - a collective of 15 emerging artists selected by the London Symphony Orchestra, Berliner Philharmoniker and Festival d’Aix en Provence.
+Beth has spoken on panels including at the ABO conference, at the Royal Welsh College of Music and Drama for the Women Can weekend, Classical:NEXT in Rotterdam 2016, and has delivered provocations in Aix en Provence and London as part of the International Community Arts Academy - a collective of 15 emerging artists selected by the London Symphony Orchestra, Berliner Philharmoniker and Festival d’Aix en Provence.

-She was also recently referenced in the arts council report on creating a fairer and more inclusive classical music sector in England - www.artscouncil.org.uk/diversity/creating-fairer-and-more-inclusive-classical-music-sector-england
+She was also referenced in the arts council report on creating a fairer and more inclusive classical music sector in England - www.artscouncil.org.uk/diversity/creating-fairer-and-more-inclusive-classical-music-sector-england